Getting through Ramadan with lockdown restrictions in place

 Be proud of what you’re doing – you’re challenging yourself to be resilient, patient, kind, grateful, forgiving and empathetic to people’s suffering, and that’s incredible!

 Celebrate what you manage to achieve this month and don’t worry about what you don’t.

 It can be awkward talking about how you feel, and even more awkward talking about your religion to people who don’t believe the same.
 But it’s more important than ever to talk about what’s going on with you – the good bits and the struggles too.

 Reach out for support from your friends and workplace.
 Support could include things like changing your shifts around, or asking a mate to check in with you and help you stay motivated.

 If your friends or colleagues have lots of questions and you don’t feel confident or comfortable answering these, you can always send them some articles on Ramadan to read instead.

 6. Stay connected

 For many of us, Ramadan is usually a hugely social and communal time.
-So without the usual trips to the mosque, big group dinners and evening social events where we take turns cooking for family and friends, Ramadan will be really weird.
+There may not be as many trips to the mosque, big group dinners and evening social events where we take turns cooking for family and friends.
+Because of that, Ramadan will probably feel really weird.
 But it doesn’t mean get-togethers and group prayers can’t still happen online!
 Use free video calls (like Zoom, Google Hangout, Skype or FaceTime) to stay in touch with loved ones, especially at iftar times so you can celebrate getting through the day together!